10 Reasons Why You Should Adopt a Greyhound

 Are you considering adding a new dog to your family?
-If so, you should consider adopting a greyhound.
-These affectionate couch potatoes can make excellent family pets and there are thousands out there right now looking for a second chance at life.
+If so, you should consider adopting a retired racing greyhound.
+Greyhounds are affectionate couch potatoes that make excellent family pets.
+There are thousands of retired racing greyhounds out there right now looking to be rehomed for a second chance at life.
 Keep reading to discover 10 reasons why we think rehoming a retired racing greyhound is a great idea.
 Also check out our detailed Greyhound breed guide for more on what to expect with a greyhound as a pet.

 3. They have a sweet and gentle nature